SandeepHegde21/News-App/README.md

 To add packages into  your project,go to pubspec.yaml file and  add the package in the dependency sections and run "flutter pub get"
 ### 1.webview_flutter:
-      A flutter plugin that provides a WebView widget on Android and iOS Now in your Dart code, you can use: import 'package:webview_flutter/webview_flutter.dart';
+      A flutter plugin that provides a WebView widget on Android and iOS In your Dart code, you can use: import 'package:webview_flutter/webview_flutter.dart';
 ### 2.cached_network_image:
       A flutter library to show images from the internet and keep them in the cache directory.
-      Now in your Dart code, you can use: import 'package:cached_network_image/cached_network_image.dart';
+      In your Dart code, you can use: import 'package:cached_network_image/cached_network_image.dart';